Archive for January, 2013

 I am in the process of tracking down a really nice small tree.
 Carpinus japonicum, Japanese hornbeam, which has hops-like fruit, glossy green foliage and a soft yellow fall color.
 This will go near the first deck at the back of the garden.
 In the same area, Cornus alba ‘Ivory Halo’ will replace the Sambucus that just did not pass muster.
 Another addition will be Parthenosisus cuspidata ‘Fenway’, a chartreuse Boston ivy that will climb a couple of the spruce trees along the north side of the garden. – Will Bridges

 Gardens hours are 9-5 every day.
-The Kitchen Garden Cafe and Gardens Gift Shop will be open, and our annual plant sale is on May 25 and 26.
-Late tulips will probably still be in bloom; hundreds of pink lady’s slippers will be starting their show; and the Giles Rhododendron Garden will be resplendent with colorful blossoms and greenery.
+The Kitchen Garden Cafe and Gardens Gift Shop will be open.
+Tulips will still be in bloom; hundreds of pink lady’s slippers will be starting their show; and the Giles Rhododendron Garden will be resplendent with colorful blossoms and greenery.

-We’re able to present this new opportunity, which we’re calling Maine Days, thanks to the generous sponsorship of the Acorn Foundation.
+We’re able to present Maine Days for a second time, thanks to the continued generous sponsorship of the Acorn Foundation.
 This program is one way Coastal Maine Botanical Gardens is underlining its commitment to strong relationships within our local and state-wide community.
 Maine Days is the perfect spring antidote after a long winter.